Table of Contents

 5 Steps To Heal From Toxic Sibling Relationship Dynamics

 Our siblings offer us a lifelong connection that is unlike any other relationship.
-If unfortunately, the degree of sibling abuse is severe beyond repair, we may have to set firm boundaries or walk away.
-However, as much as we can, repairing sibling estrangement is a meaningful endeavour.
+Unfortunately, if sibling abuse is severe beyond repair, we may have to set firm boundaries or walk away.
+However, as much as we can, repairing sibling estrangement is a meaningful endeavor.

-Here are things we could do to heal ourselves or the relationship when we are faced with the consequences of sibling abuse or sibling estrangement.
+Here are things we could do to heal ourselves or the relationship when faced with the consequences of sibling abuse or estrangement.

 Doing Deep Shadow Work

-Because of the psychological process of ‘De-identification’ in sibling relationships, it is not uncommon for siblings to turn out radically different to each other in terms of personality, interests and attachment styles.
-As children, to establish one’s identity and to gain parental approval, we would unconsciously try to hone talents and qualities that are the opposite of our siblings.
+Because of the psychological process of ‘De-identification’ in sibling relationships, it is not uncommon for siblings to turn out radically different from each other in terms of personality, interests, and attachment styles.
+As children, to establish one identity and gain parental approval, we unconsciously try to hone talents and qualities opposite to our siblings.

-In adult sibling estrangement, we find that certain qualities in our siblings trigger us— their arrogance, messiness, rigidity.
+In adult sibling estrangement, we find that certain qualities in our siblings trigger us— their arrogance, messiness, and rigidity.
 In truth, however, there are always parts of us that could behave in the same way.
-We also have the potential to be arrogant, self-centred, over-controlled, but instead of acknowledging our shadows, we project these qualities into them.
+We also have the potential to be arrogant, self-centered, and over-controlled, but instead of acknowledging our shadows, we project these qualities into them.
 We judge our siblings in what we do not allow ourselves to be.
-For example, the Mature One would blame the Eternal Child for being irresponsible and selfish, while the Eternal Child will judge the Mature One for being controlling and rigid.
-The more our shadows are at play, the more dynamics such as Black Sheep and the Golden Child, the Mature One and the Eternal Child and the Bully and the Silenced One become polarised.
+For example, the Mature One would blame the Eternal Child for being irresponsible and selfish, while the Eternal Child would judge the Mature One for being controlling and rigid.
+The more our shadows are at play, the more dynamics such as Black Sheep and the Golden Child, the Mature One and the Eternal Child, and the Bully and the Silenced One become polarised.

-One of the ways to heal from sibling estrangement, therefore, is to take back our projections through deep shadow work.
+One of the ways to heal from sibling estrangement is to take back our projections through deep shadow work.
 We can re-integrate the shadow qualities we have projected outward.
 We become more self-aware and integrated.
 By seeing the humanity and vulnerability in our siblings, we gain the gift of empathy.
 They were not born to be our enemies.
-Through the vehicle of self-actualisation, we can turn adult sibling rivalry into a portal for our growth.
+Through the vehicle of self-actualization, we can turn adult sibling rivalry into a portal for our growth.

-Notice How Your Toxic Sibling Relationships Affects Your Life
+Notice How Your Toxic Sibling Relationships Affect Your Life

 Without lucid self-awareness, we will likely take original sibling dynamics into our adult relationship.

-Our longing to be seen and heard for who we are inevitable gets played out in a group situation, including workplace, social support group, church group, or a sports team.
+Our longing to be seen and heard for who we are inevitably gets played out in a group situation, including the workplace, social support group, church group, or sports team.

 Experiencing transference and projection is not necessarily a bad thing.
 When we become aware of it, it can become an opportunity for growth.
-For example, we may realise we have been projecting tyranny onto all authority figures and experience excessive fear.
-When we break through our transference, however, we can learn to be assertive and stand up for ourselves in a way we couldn’t before.
+For example, we may realize we have been projecting tyranny onto all authority figures and experience excessive fear.
+However, when we break through our transference, we can learn to be assertive and stand up for ourselves in a way we couldn’t before.

-Many people find that once they have worked through transference, they can take back their projections.
-They stop feeling triggered wherever they go, and they can feel more peaceful in life.
+Many people find that they can regain their projections after working through transference.
+They stop feeling triggered wherever they go and can feel more peaceful in life.

 Set Boundaries and Say No to Sibling Abuse

-Some siblings consistently behave in toxic ways and refuse to put a stop to the cycle of sibling abuse.
-Their refuse to respect your boundaries and continue to push.
-For example, they always ask for your help for more than you can give, and when you refuse they emotionally blackmail or guilt-trip you.
-Sometimes, you feel no matter what you do you you cannot please them enough; their needs and demands are bottomless.
+Some siblings consistently behave in toxic ways and refuse to stop the cycle of sibling abuse—they refuse to respect your boundaries and continue to push.
+For example, they always ask for your help for more than you can give, and when you refuse, they emotionally blackmail or guilt-trip you.
+Sometimes, you feel that no matter what you do, you cannot please them enough; their needs and demands are bottomless.
 Perhaps they are aggressive and unpredictable, and you find no matter how careful or respectful you try to be, they seem to be triggered and blow up at you.
-They may also constantly put you down, or one-up on you out of envy.
+They may also constantly put you down or one-up on you out of envy.
 These are all signs of sibling abuse.
-Ideally, you could have an honest conversation with your sibling about how you feel, and assertively make a request for the sibling abuse to stop.
+Ideally, you could have an honest conversation with your sibling about how you feel and assertively request that the sibling abuse stop.
 However, if they have psychopathic tendencies or little self-awareness, repair may not be possible.

 Consider Therapy for Sibling Estrangement

-Seeing that sibling relationships often set the blueprint for many of our future relationships, it is worth working on them, healing from any unhealed old wounds and harnessing the bond that is there.
-Even if your parents are no longer here, it can still be worthwhile to process some of the unprocessed anger, grief, resentment, so they no longer haunt you.
+Sibling relationships often set the blueprint for many of our future relationships, it is worth working on them, healing from any unhealed old wounds, and harnessing the bond there.
+Even if your parents are no longer here, it can still be worthwhile to process some of the unprocessed anger, grief, and resentment so they no longer haunt you.
 In individual therapy, exercises such as an empty chair or a letter that you don’t send could be helpful.

 If your siblings are willing, family therapy could be tremendously useful.
-It is a place for adult family members to talk through old stories and pain, to put a stop to any sibling abuse and to revert toxic sibling relationship dynamics.
+It is a place for adult family members to talk through old stories and pain, stop any sibling abuse, and revert toxic sibling relationship dynamics.